Understanding the Social Exchange Theory is crucial to life success, power, as well as to general life happiness and satisfaction.

-It means that people like you, want something from you, want to be around you because you lift their status, or believe that you are a giver.
+It means that people like you, want something from you, and want to be around you because you lift them up -or can lift them up-.

 Having lots of social capital also means you have lots of goodwill, leverage, and influence over someone.
 Social capital allows you to ask for something back, if you want, and people are far more likely to give it to you.

 You can gain social capital by giving value to others, or by simply being a high-value person (“passive social capital” based on the potential for giving).

 - Social currencies are: